akeeba/social-magick/README.md

 ## History

 This plugin was conceived in 2021 by Crystal Dionysopoulos of Lucid Fox.
 The code was written and had been maintained by us, with Crystal acting as the creative director.
-In 2025 Crystal decided to step back, and transferred full ownership of the product back to us.
+In 2025 Crystal decided to step back and transfer full ownership of the product back to us.

 ### TODO

 This is meant as a quick brain-dump.
-Things here may or may not be implemented, and may end up becoming issues to handle at a later date...
+Things here may or may not be implemented, and may end up becoming issues to handle later...

+* [ ] Component to manage the templates; the current situation is, frankly, ridiculous!
 * [ ] Limit the form tabs for menu items, categories, and articles to specific user groups [gh-46]
 * [ ] Verify and fix cascading issues [gh-41]
 * [ ] Add support for OG images defined in Fields (thus overriding the full and intro text image).